sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ##### Message handler vs. Byte handler

 In 3.x, a `MessageEvent` holds an arbitrary object.
-It can be either a `ChannelBuffer` or a user-defined object and they are treated same:
+It can be either a `ChannelBuffer` or a user-defined object and they are treated the same:

 ```java
 @Override